mandimf/BugFarm/Home.md

 ## Open Bug Farm Wiki

-The wiki is an online database with information on everything related to farm insects for food and feed.
+This wiki is an online database with information on everything related to farm insects for food and feed.

 The information is made available by the Open Bug Farm community: individuals around the world who are sharing knowledge about how to raise edible insects.

 ### Sections
 The Open Bug Farm wiki consists of a few main parts: